Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 #### Review of Tool Flow

-The diagram below illustrates the entire Vitis tool flow, encompassing the development stages for AI kernels, PL kernels, and PS code.
-Once the development of AIE kernels and PL kernels is completed, the subsequent step involves linking `libadf.a` and all `.xo` kernels with the designated platform.
-Following the linking stage, the output of the linker, which includes `.xsa` and `host.exe`, is packaged together to generate `.xclbin` and the `SD card image` required for programming the SD card.
+The following diagram shows the entire Vitis tool flow, encompassing the development stages for AI kernels, PL kernels, and PS code.
+After the development of AIE kernels and PL kernels is complete, the subsequent step involves linking `libadf.a` and all `.xo` kernels with the designated platform.
+Following the linking stage, the output of the linker, which includes `.xsa` and `host.exe`, packages together to generate `.xclbin` and the `SD card image` required for programming the SD card.

 ![Tool_Flow](./images/Tool_Flow.png)